MoviePass cuts price by teaming up with Fandor on a bundled subscription deal

 The controversial subscription service for movie-goers, MoviePass, is still chasing new customers as it attempts to rapidly grow its user base before its funding runs out.
 After growing from 1.5 million to 2 million users in less than a month’s time, the company has now teamed up with streaming service Fandor to appeal to potential subscribers with a bundled offer.

-The two companies announced a “limited time offer” which includes both a MoviePass and Fandor subscription for under $116 per year.
+The two companies announced a “limited time offer” which includes both a MoviePass and Fandor subscription for less than $116 per year.

 However, some users were confused about the new pricing plan worked.